inforkgodara/java-pos/README.md

 ### Update Invoice - POS
 ![Update Invoice - POS](https://raw.github.com/inforkgodara/java-pos/master/screenshots/java-pos-update-invoice.png?raw=true "java-pos")

 Note: It is developed for the practice purpose actually not a product to use.
-A good fully functionality java pos will be updated soon.